brunnerjanos/amplifer-model/README.md

 Folder description:

-1_amplifier construction --- contains three model session to illustrate the tuning of the amplifier model
+1_amplifier construction --- contains three model session to illustrate the tuning the parameters of the amplifier components

 					predicting Rf associated stray capacitance